sagemath/sagewiki_to_gh-2022-10-10/daysff.md

 Drinfeld cusp forms and the combinatorics that allows their computation: The Bruhat-Tits tree, Drinfeld's symmetric space, the cusp forms and harmonic cocycles.
 I shall state many of the basic theorems including some of Teitelbaum's work relating Drinfeld cusp forms and harmonic cocycles.
 I will also present a (very incomplete and subjective) list of open questions.

 Computing Drinfeld Modular Forms (Butenuth): Drinfeld modular forms can be related to harmonic cochains, which are functions on the edges of the Bruhat-Tits tree fulfilling certain properties.
 In my talk I will try to explain how to relate Drinfeld modular forms to these objects and how to explicitly compute Hecke operators on them.

+Calculating L-functions over F_q(t) (Hall): We discuss solutions to the problem of computing the L-function of a non-constant elliptic curve E/F_q(t).
+Concretely it is a polynomial with coefficients in Z and can be computed in O(q^m) operations for some integer m=m(E) depending on E.  The naive approach via point counting works but at the expense of a 'large' m(E).
+However, given enough information about one E/F_q(t), the relative cost of computing a 'related' elliptic curve's L-function is smaller.
+One can consider a quadratic twist or, more generally, a 'pullback' and the 'primitive' part of its L-function.
+We'll elaborate on these themes in the talk and introduce a library we are developing for calculating L-functions.

 === Tuesday, May 25 ===